Oracle Data Pump 11g: Little-Known New Feature

 REPLACE option to undo all object changes and restore to a baseline.
 For example, you have an export of test data that you use to refresh certain tables in a schema.
 Rather than having to manually locate and remove the old versions of the tables (which may have had DDL changes applied in a test environment), you simply run your Data Pump import with the

 Having unearthed this parameter for myself and put it to work, I am sure that others can think of lots of other uses for it.
 Please add your comments to show how you have used this parameter.

-2 comments on “Oracle Data Pump 11g: Little-Known New Feature”
+2 Responses to “Oracle Data Pump 11g: Little-Known New Feature”